 Shade Renovation, 2007

 Removing Old Furniture from Penthouse, Pre-Demo 2006

 Shawn and Neal (Shawn’s Dad), Vista Renovation, 2005

 We personally renovate each villa that we buy – some villas more extensively than others.
 The Penthouse, Shade and Vista have each been gutted and completely renovated with new floorplans.
 The Vista was renovated in 2005 and again in the spring of 2018.
 The Penthouse was renovated in 2006 and again in the winter of 2018.

-Because we really enjoy what we do, other Kiawah Property Owners have noticed and have asked us to manage their properties.
-In 2006, we expanded our business to help other Kiawah property owners by Managing Vacation Rental Properties.
+Because we really enjoy what we do, other Kiawah Property Owners asked us to manage their properties, so in 2006, we expanded our business to include Kiawah properties owned by others.

 Our whole family loves Kiawah and running Kiawah Island Getaways is a true family-run business.
 We personally prepare each villa prior to your arrival – because we want your stay to be perfect.
 We want you to fall in love with Kiawah too…and we know you will!!